chrisshyi/mini_url/README.md

 #### Running the Application

-To run the application, run the command `docker-compose up -d`.
+To start the application, run the command `docker-compose up -d`.
 The application takes around 10 seconds waiting for the database to be ready, please check its container logs to make sure.
 To see what API endpoints are offered by the application, visit `http://localhost:4000/swagger/index.html`

 #### Shortening a URL